loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 ## Home Directory
 - the home directory is the default when opening the terminal Cd ~ .. takes you to the home directory
+## File Paths
+- File paths are utilized for navigational purposes.
+To view files listed in a folder or a folder listed in another folder..it can be located by /.
+If ever unsure of a file’s path, you can use the command ‘realpath <file name>’